-ProVen Legacy is a new inheritance tax portfolio run by some of the team behind the top-performing ProVen VCTs.
+ProVen Legacy is an inheritance tax portfolio run by some of the team behind the ProVen VCTs.

-Investors in this service buy shares in an unquoted company, ProVen Legacy Plc, which makes secured loans to SMEs.
+Investors in this service buy shares in an unquoted company, ProVen Legacy plc, which makes secured loans to SMEs.
 Each loan will be backed by assets used in the borrower’s business, or the business will have predictable revenue streams.
 Provided the shares are held for at least two years and at the time of death, the value of the shares should benefit from 100% relief from Inheritance Tax, thanks to Business Property Relief.
 This is currently a small portfolio and so early investors will have limited diversification.

 - Choice of growth or income shares

-- For a limited time only – no initial charge (normally 5.5%) and no fee will be paid to the Lending Adviser until the portfolio has delivered a return of at least 3% each year
+- No fee will be paid to the Lending Adviser until the portfolio has delivered a return of at least 3% each year

-ProVen Legacy’s “lending adviser” is Beringea LLP, a US and UK venture capital and private equity manager known predominantly in the UK for two VCTs: ProVen and ProVen Growth and Income (together the “ProVen VCTs”).
-Beringea manages assets of approximately £460 million, with £170 million managed by the London office.
+ProVen Legacy’s “lending adviser” is Beringea LLP, a US and UK venture capital and private equity manager known predominantly in the UK for two VCTs: ProVen and ProVen Growth & Income (together the “ProVen VCTs”).
+Beringea manages assets of approximately £600 million, with £250 million managed by the London office.

-The core team at ProVen Legacy is led by Mark Taylor.
-Mark was a pioneer of venture and growth finance in Europe having been a founding partner of EVP (now Kreos Capital) in 1998.
+The ProVen Legacy team is led by Mark Taylor.
+Mark is a pioneer of venture and growth finance in Europe having been a founding partner of EVP (now Kreos Capital) in 1998.
 He went on to found and manage Noble Venture Finance and was instrumental in creating Clydesdale Growth Finance.
 Since joining Beringea he has been responsible for lending within the ProVen VCTs.
 He has 30 years’ lending experience and spent the last 17 years focusing on venture and growth finance.
-He has been directly responsible for providing more than £160 million in debt finance since 1998.
+He has been directly responsible for providing more than £178 million in debt finance since 1998.

 Mark works closely with two of Beringea’s Investment Directors: Hilary Weatherstone, who previously worked at Dresdner Kleinwort Benson, Barclays, and Ernst & Young; and Chris Bone, who co-founded Clydesdale Growth Finance.

-Together they will source and advise on the loans made by ProVen Legacy.
+Together they source and advise on the loans made by ProVen Legacy.